wekeo/eocanvas/docs/source/usage.rst

       </parameters>
     </node>

-The *$img1* is an arbitrary placeholder and can be used to further configure the input.
+The *$img1* is an arbitrary placeholder and can be used to further configure the input:

 .. code-block:: python